Retiring to Fuerteventura – How We Did It

 Our swimming pool

 We have done quite a bit of house remodelling since.
-This has included knocking down a wall to make the kitchen bigger, a new kitchen, both bathrooms remodelled, built a garage and lots more.
+This has included knocking down a wall to make the kitchen bigger, a new kitchen, both bathrooms remodelled, building a garage and lots more.
 You can see some of what we have done in this post – our house remodel.

 Some buying advice with the benefit of hindsight

-If the house was worth 300,000€, then it would cost around 60,000€ in taxes, estate agents fees, stamp duty etc. That is roughly 8% in selling costs and 11% in buying costs.
+If the house were worth 300,000€, it would cost around 60,000€ in taxes, estate agent fees, stamp duty, etc. That is roughly 8% in selling costs and 11% in buying costs.

 My thoughts 9 years on